National Rally: 2024 legislative election

+Policies

-The party's ideology has been broadly described by scholars, including James Shields, Nonna Mayer, Jean-Yves Camus, Nicolas Lebourg and Michel Winock as nationalist, far-right (or Nouvelle droite) and populist.
+The party's ideology has been broadly described by scholars, including James Shields, Nonna Mayer, Jean-Yves Camus, Nicolas Lebourg and Michel Winock as nationalist, far-right (or Nouvelle Droite) and populist.
 Jean-Yves Camus and Nicolas Lebourg, following Pierre-André Taguieff's analysis, include the party in an old French tradition of "national populism" that can be traced back to Boulangism.
-National populists combine the social values of the left and the political values of the right, and advocate a referendary republic that would bypass traditional political divisions and institutions.
-Aiming at a unity of the political (the demos), ethnic (the ethnos) and social (the working class) interpretations of the "people", they claim to defend the "average Frenchman" and "common sense", against the "betrayal of inevitably corrupt elites".
+National populists combine the social values of the left and the political values of the right and advocate a referendary republic that would bypass traditional political divisions and institutions.
+Aiming at unity of the political (the demos), ethnic (the ethnos), and social (the working class) interpretations of the "people", they claim to defend the "average Frenchman" and "common sense", against the "betrayal of inevitably corrupt elites".
 The party has been also described as national conservative.

-The FN has changed considerably since its foundation, as it has pursued the principles of modernisation and pragmatism, adapting to the changing political climate.
-At the same time, its message has increasingly influenced mainstream political parties, although the FN too has moved somewhat closer towards the centre-right, while some have even described it as right-wing.
+The FN has changed considerably since its foundation, pursuing the principles of modernisation and pragmatism and adapting to the changing political climate.
+Its message increasingly influenced mainstream political parties, and some commentators described it as right-wing, moving closer towards the centre-right.
+In the 2010s, the party attempted to "de-demonise" its image and changed its name to National Rally.
+A 2022 Kanar survey found that 46% of French voters saw Marine Le Pen as "representing a patriotic Right attached to traditional values", although 50% saw her as "a danger to democracy".